-Nasdaq has proposed that any rule changes requiring a company to modify the composition of its board of directors or its board committees be effective as of the company's first annual meeting occurring after January 1, 2004, but notes that the SEC has proposed rules that may affect this implementation schedule.
-All other independence-related corporate governance requirements (e.g., codes of conduct, executive sessions and audit committee charters) are proposed to be effective six months after SEC approval.
+Nasdaq has proposed that any rule changes requiring a company to modify the composition of its board of directors or its board committees be effective as of the company's first annual meeting occurring after January 1, 2004.
+All other independence-related corporate governance requirements (e.g., executive sessions and audit committee charters) are proposed to be implemented six months after SEC approval.
 Newly listed companies would have two years to comply with the board composition requirements and would have the balance, if any, of the six-month grace period following SEC approval for compliance with all other requirements.